what is a heart murmur?

 - Grade II murmurs are soft, but your veterinarian can hear them with the help of a stethoscope.

-- Grade III murmurs have a loudness that falls in the middle of grades II and IV.
+- Grade III murmurs are loud and fall in the middle of grades II and IV.
 Most murmurs that cause serious problems are at least a grade III.

 - Grade IV murmurs are loud and can be heard on either side of the chest.